rachel-feldman/wellsfargosocialmedia/index.md

 ##Conclusion##
-Social Media is not only a place to talk to friends or a marketing ploy.
-It is a place where our society continues.
-Thus, it is important to understand its importance and what people on it are saying about companies.
+Social Media is a type of interaction with circles of friends and the community that surrounds those circles.
+It's important for companies to use their social data in order to get better insight on who their audience is, and how they are feeling.
+Then its imparative these companies make action with these results and use analysis to inform decisions.
 Through this analysis we have seen many things.
 It is probable that all banks have a range of polarity in sentiment.
 This report shows suggestions in how it can be analyzed in the future:
 * While going through tweets and posts declaring their relevancy to be able to use classification in the future
 * Seeing the top topics discussed using word frequency
 * Using clustering to determine the closeness of different words.